 Any change in status from the last certification will be reported promptly to the Veterans Administration.
-Reports of unsatisfactory progress, drops, withdrawals, and unscheduled interruptions will be made within the month of occurrence or immediately thereafter.
-In the case of unsatisfactory progress, the college will not certify the further enrollment of the student prior to approval of a Veterans Administration Counseling Psychologist.
+Reports of unsatisfactory progress, drops, withdrawals, and unscheduled interruptions will be made within the month of occurence or immediately thereafter.
+In the case of unsatisfactory progress, the college will not certify the further enrollment for the students prior to approval of a Veterans Administration Counseling Psychologist.